terramate-io/terramate/docs/sharing-data.md

 * terramate.path for **stack-a** = /stacks/stack-a
 * terramate.path for **stack-b** = /stacks/stack-b

-Inside the context of a project **terramate.path** can uniquely identify stacks.

 ## terramate.name (string)

-Name of the stack.
+The name of the stack.

 Given this stack layout (from the root of the project):